lovexyn0827/MessMod/README.md

 #### Entity information HUD

 Information about the entity that the player is looking at is obtained at the end of server ticks, and the information about the local player is obtained at the end of client ticks.
-More information about that is available below.
+Further discussion on them are available in the next section.

 ![](https://raw.githubusercontent.com/wiki/lovexyn0827/MessMod/media/HUD-demo.png)